Abhiyank51/Pomodora-Timer/README.md

 ## Acknowledgments

 This project is inspired by the 100 Days of Python course on Udemy.
-Special thanks to [Instructor Name](https://www.udemy.com/user/instructor-name/) for the comprehensive guidance and inspiration throughout the course.
+Special thanks to 100 days of Python Udemy for the comprehensive guidance and inspiration throughout the course.

-## Contributing

-If you'd like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License